the inspiration of scripture

 - The genitive "of Jesus Christ" is objective: the reference is to the conversion-experience in which, as he said, God "was pleased to reveal his Son in me" (Galatians 1:16).

 This revelation which Paul was referring to was concerning his commissioning, which came to him at his conversion as recorded in ACTS 9, 22 & 26.
 Paul did indeed receive by the revelation of Jesus Christ his commission to preach the gospel to the uncircumcision (RSV GALATIANS 2:7), that ministry entrusted to him to preach among the Gentiles (GALATIANS 2:2), but he never suggested that every word which he was to thereafter write was by revelation.
-Paul himself even affirmed this when he later declared that his preaching consisted of nothing but what "the prophets and Moses said would come to pass" (ACTS 26:22).
+Paul himself even affirmed this when he later declared to king Agrippa and the others, that his preaching consisted of nothing but what "the prophets and Moses said would come to pass" (ACTS 26:22).

 Consider another relevant passage;